 Saint Martin's University measures its classes in semester credits.
-Most programs on the Lacey campus and specific Saint Martin's-JBLM programs are divided into two semesters of 16 weeks each.
+Some programs on the Lacey campus and specific Saint Martin's-JBLM programs are divided into two semesters of 16 weeks each.
 Some programs offer two eight-week sessions per semester.
-Two six-week summer sessions also are offered on the Lacey campus; as well as eight and twelve-week sessions, depending on the program.
+During the summer, there is an eight-week session, two six-week sessions and a twelve week offered on the Lacey campus depending on the program.
+Our Saint Martin's-JBLM campuses offer an eight-week summer session.
 Refund procedures and calculations vary by campus and by the term in which the student is enrolled.
-GoArmyEd students will follow the 8-week tuition refund policy regardless of where they are enrolled.
+ArmyIgnitED students (formerly GoArmyEd) will follow the 8-week tuition refund policy regardless of where they are enrolled or length of session.